How quickly can I be seen?

 What if I need surgery?

 In the event that Dr. Albert determines that surgery is necessary to treat your condition, he will then discuss all aspects of the surgery, including where it might be performed, whether it would be done as an outpatient or if it might require an inpatient hospitalization, as well as the potential risks and complications associated with such a surgical procedure.
-Once that has been done, you will then speak with Kim, our office manager, who will provide you with the details needed pre-operatively before the actual surgery.
+Once that has been done, you will then speak with Alma, our office manager, who will provide you with the details needed pre-operatively before the actual surgery.
 This might include the need for pre-operative labwork, a pre-operative medical clearance by an internist or cardiologist, and instructions regarding what you need to do right up to the time of your scheduled surgery.
-Kim will also check your insurance benefits to make sure that both the surgical procedure and the surgical facility are covered.
+Alma will also check your insurance benefits to make sure that both the surgical procedure and the surgical facility are covered.

 Where would my surgery be performed?